SiteGround vs DreamHost: which WordPress provider is better?

 In the DreamHost vs SiteGround security debate, the latter came out stronger.
 It would have been better if domain privacy came included in SiteGround’s shared plans but the most critical security features are all there.
 And while DreamHost’s lineup isn’t as strong, it’s still an attractive toolset compared to many other hosting providers.

 SiteGround’s customer support options include 24/7 live chat, phone support, and helpdesk tickets.
-DreamHost also has a 24/7 ticketing system, but its phone support isn’t free and live chat is only available from 5:30 AM to 9:30 PM PT.
+DreamHost also has a 24/7 live chat and ticketing system.
 Additionally, both providers include up-to-date knowledge bases.

 I decided to try both customer support systems to see which hosting solution is better in this regard.
 Here’s my experience.